|Switch Your Accounts to JCB|

 - Is not covered by any other health insurance individually, including active duty with Tricare coverage

 - Is not covered or eligible to be covered by a spouse’s non-HDHP plan

 - Is not claimed as a dependent on anybody’s tax return

 - Is under age 65 or – if 65 or older – has not elected Medicare Parts A or B

 - Does not have (nor does spouse) a full Flexible Spending Account

 To learn more about how to take advantage of a Health Savings Account, please call Sheila at Ext.
-1303 or Laura at Ext.
-1304 for more details.
+1303, Don at Ext.
+1340, or Kimberly at Ext.
+1302 for more details.